-Throughout BSMHFT there are a range of contractors who are employed by the various departments to complete specific duties.
-These duties can range in size, time, complexity and risk however they must all be managed appropriately.
+Throughout Birmingham and Solihull Mental Health Foundation Trust (BSMHFT) a range of contractors are employed by the various departments to complete specific tasks and duties.
+These tasks and duties can range in size, time, complexity, and risk however they must all be managed safely and appropriately.
 There is a requirement under the Health and Safety at Work Act 1974 and the Management of Health and Safety at Work Regulations 1999 that these contractors work in a safe way and take responsibility for their safety and that of others at work.